kinten108101/steam-vpk/README.md

 ### Install with Flatpak Builder

-`flatpak-builder` is a wrapper around the `flatpak build` command that automates the building of applications and their dependencies.
-It uses Flatpak manifests to download and pack needed dependencies with compiled program into a single Flatpak image that can be later distributed or installed on your system.
-We recommend this method if you have problems with GNOME Builder.
+`flatpak-builder` is a tool that downloads dependencies then pack them with the program into a single Flatpak image.

 Make sure you have Flatpak and Flatpak Builder installed on your computer.
 Also make sure you've downloaded the runtimes.